datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Company's business wound up and the Company terminated, in which case the Company shall resume carrying on its business.

-Section 15.3  Notice of Dissolution  TC "Section 15.3  Notice of Dissolution" \\f C \\l "2" .
+Section 15.3  Notice of Dissolution.
 Upon the dissolution of the Company, the Person or Persons approved by all the Members to carry out the winding up of the Company (the "Liquidating Trustee") shall promptly notify the Members of such dissolution.

-Section 15.4  Liquidation  TC "Section 15.4  Liquidation" \\f C \\l "2" .
+Section 15.4  Liquidation.
 Upon dissolution of the Company the Liquidating Trustee shall immediately commence to wind up the Company's affairs; provided, however, that a reasonable time shall be allowed for the orderly liquidation of the assets of the Company and the satisfaction of